USS Lynde McCormick: Construction and career

-Lynde McCormick (DDG-8) was laid down 4 April 1958 by Defoe Shipbuilding Company, Bay City, Michigan; launched 28 July 1959; sponsored by Mrs. Lillian McCormick, wife of Admiral McCormick; and commissioned at Boston 3 June 1961, with Commander Ernest S. Cornwall, Jr., in command.
+Lynde McCormick (DDG-8) was laid down 4 April 1958 by Defoe Shipbuilding Company, Bay City, Michigan; launched 28 July 1959; sponsored by Mrs. Lillian McCormick, wife of Admiral McCormick; and commissioned at Boston 3 June 1961.

 Lynde McCormick departed Boston 23 August 1961 for her home port, San Diego, arriving 16 September.
 Early in 1962, she tested her missiles and antisubmarine weaponry in the Pacific missile range.
 Exercises and experiments continued in preparation for deployment to the western Pacific, for which she sailed 19 November 1962.

 She arrived at Yokosuka on 6 December and within a week was on station with a 7th Fleet task group, taking up her part in the schedule of readiness training and exercises.
 Returning to San Diego 15 June 1963, she proceeded to Sacramento to help initiate its new deepwater port.
 All‑encompassing refresher training followed overhaul and modification at Hunters Point early in 1964, increasing her antiair warfare capabilities.